ObstetrixBear/wpf-framework-extend-tab-control/README.md

 ## Implementation

-Surprisingly enough, implementing the `SettingsAwareTabControl` requires very little code.
-All you need to do to is derive from `TabControl` and then do two things: register the dependency property for the settings bar using a `DependencyProperty`, and then wrap that `SettingsControlProperty` in getters and setters.
+Surprisingly enough, implementing the `SettingsAwareTabControl` required very little code.
+All I needed to do to was derive from `TabControl` and then do two things: register the dependency property for the settings bar using a `DependencyProperty`, and then wrap that `SettingsControlProperty` in getters and setters.

 ## Usage